Go from a side-hustle to a business with these 4 freelancer hacks

 Virtual mailboxes give you an address to list on any LLC or business incorporation paperwork, so you aren’t linking your business to your personal residence.
 You also get all your mail digitized, so you can search for any old contract, tax documents, or payments and keep it in cloud storage.

 If you receive payments by check regularly, you can also add the check deposit feature to your account.
-Then, our technicians can automatically detect and electronically endorse any checks you receive.

 Create a buisness website and professional email address

 Depending on the type of business you operate, you may be referring prospective clients to your website after meeting with them, or using the website to draw in leads.
 Either way, every business needs a website to help fuel word of mouth and make you appear more like a business owner or consulting firm than someone with a short freelance gig.